 Individuals who meet the above requirements and are therefore considered disabled will not always qualify for monthly disability payments, though.
 To receive benefits through SSDI, an applicant’s recent work history must be of a particular nature and duration.
 If it’s not, they may be able to receive SSI benefits, but only if their monthly income and assets fall below applicable limits.

 Such eligibility criteria are important, as they help the Social Security Administration identify which applicants are truly disabled and in need of assistance.
 However, some income-based restrictions can have unintended consequences when current beneficiaries are interested in joining the workforce if their condition improves.
 Though working would increase their income, confidence, and general life satisfaction, many beneficiaries are afraid to do so for fear that their condition will return or worsen, forcing them to quit their job and being left without income from wages or disability benefits.

-To address these concerns and to encourage capable persons to work, the Social Security Act makes exceptions to some eligibility requirements for SSDI and SSI.
+To address these concerns and to encourage capable persons to work, the Social Security Act makes exceptions to some SSDI and SSI eligibility requirements.
 These exceptions are referred to as work incentives, as they minimize the risks involved in trying to work while on disability.

-The income-based restrictions on eligibility for both SSDI and SSI are detailed below.
+The income-based restrictions on SSDI and SSI eligibility are detailed below.
 If you currently receive benefits under either program and are interested in looking for employment, review the restrictions applicable to you and consider how the applicable work incentives can help you try to work with reduced risk of losing benefits or eligibility.